Introduction to Causal Inference

 1. Explain how causal models encode our knowledge about the system that we are studying – including the roles of exclusion restrictions and independence assumptions

-2. In R, simulate data from a specific data generating process, reflected in the causal model.
+2. In R, simulate data from a specific data generating process, reflected in the causal model

 Corresponding Materials:

-Step 2 Causal Parameter
+Roadmap Step 2 - Counterfactuals & Causal Effects

 Learning objectives: